 Limitations: $5/$30 per million tokens the highest base price in this list.
 Still hallucinates.
 Requires web search integration for anything after its training cutoff.

-Limitations: Extended thinking is slower and more expensive.
-Opus 4.7 is priced at $5/$25 per million tokens.
-The gap versus Sonnet widens on abstract reasoning tasks like ARC-AGI-2.
+Limitations: Extended thinking is slower and more expensive per token.
+The performance gap versus Sonnet widens on abstract reasoning tasks (ARC-AGI-2).
+Opus 4.8 is priced at $15/$75 per million tokens.

 Llama 4 Scout